Elderly Services Department

 The Elderly Services Department (ESD) connects seniors with the vital support and services they need to remain independent and contribute to the community as they age in their own homes.
 Through culturally-sensitive programming appropriate to individual needs CASL helps seniors lead healthy, happy, and meaningful lives.

 The following services are provided:

-- Adult Day Service provides on-site care for older adults, ages 60 or above, to promote their social, physical, and emotional well-being in a supervised and structured group setting.
+- Adult Day Service (ADS) provides on-site care for older adults, ages 60 or above, to promote their social, physical, and emotional well-being in a supervised and structured group setting.
 The program provides seniors with social, recreational, therapeutic, and culturally sensitive activities, including but not limited to arts and crafts, fitness classes, outings, and singing and dancing groups.
 Participating seniors receive transportation services to and from the center if living within the service area, nutritious meals, and regular health monitoring by a registered nurse.
 The program also offers respite services for family caregivers.
 This service is free for eligible low-income seniors.
 We also serve private pay participants.

 - In-Home Service provides non-medical in the home assistance for older adults, ages 60 or above, to maintain and strengthen the functioning of seniors in their own homes.
 Our trained Homecare Aides assist seniors with personal care, household chores, essential shopping and errands, meeting medical appointments, and meal preparation.
 The program also offers respite services for family caregivers.
 This service is free for eligible low-income seniors.
 We also serve private pay participants.